 Construction of the Pillswood project was also managed by Tesla.
 The project was originally intended to become operational.
 For that’s most importantly over two phases.
 One in December 2022 and another in March 2023.
 The timetable was also accelerated.
 For that was to enable both phases to energize in November.
 All in time to support National Grid in its efforts.
 That’s to provide stable and secure power to UK households over what is forecast to be a challenging winter.

 Russia’s ongoing aggression against Ukraine has led to natural gas supply disruptions across Europe.
 For it’s affecting electricity production across the continent.

 The project will be operated through Autobidder.
 That’s Tesla’s algorithmic trading platform.
-One which also has managed the Holes Bay and the Contego projects.
+One which also has managed the Holes Bay and also the Contego projects.
 That’s also for two existing battery storage projects.
-Those also developed by Harmony Energy Limited.
+Those were developed most notably by Harmony Energy Limited.
 All in conjunction with FRV.